 Remaining uncertainties and knowledge gaps do not justify inaction.
 A security policy that demands perfect certainty before initiating precautionary measures is wishful and unlikely to succeed.
 The precautionary principle implies taking action before adverse impacts manifest, as long as the risk is plausible and the action does no harm.

-- The existing body of literature shows that the risks are relevant, in particular for contexts that are already fragile.
-Waiting for stronger evidence that climate change aggravates conflict would reduce our response options, leave us with higher risks and less time to deal with them, and risk creating more protracted conflict.
+- The existing body of literature shows that climate-related security risks are relevant, particularly in already fragile contexts.
+Waiting for stronger evidence that climate change aggravates conflict would reduce response options, leave higher risks and less time to deal with them, and risk creating more protracted conflict.

-- Context-informed action on climate-fragility risks can be considered no-regret options: these include better assessing the risks for specific situations and contexts, making societies more resilient and advancing sustainable development.
+- Context-informed action on climate-related security risks can be considered no-regret options: these include better assessing the risks for specific situations and contexts, making societies more resilient and advancing sustainable development.

 For an overview of the quantitative literature on climate and conflict, the main findings and key lessons for policymakers, please consult this meta study.
 Intended as a short guide for non-expert readers, it helps navigate ongoing debates and make sense of seemingly contradictory statements in current research.
 Moreover, readers are made aware of major methodological issues and provided with approaches to better assess the true scientific contribution of quantitative climate-conflict analyses.